jamest1903/museumXTD/README.md

 -----

 # MuseumXTD website
-**MuseumXTD** is an evolutive resources plateform, which has been created to answer the numerous questions related to the implementation and use of digital in the small and medium-sized museums.
-More information on https://www.museumxtd.ch/
+**MuseumXTD** is an evolving resource platform.
+Below you will find the process for modifying its contents.
 <br>

-**To follow the following process, the installation of two softwares (see part *1.
+**To follow this process, the installation of two softwares (see part *1.
 Getting started*) is required**:
 - Obsidian, a note-taking software that will allow you to edit the content
 - The desktop app GitHub, that will host the web pages